This Is It (Melba Moore song): Background

-The album's disco-oriented title track was released in March 1976 and became a discothèque favorite: while the "This Is It" single did afford Moore her first major R&B hit, reaching No. 18 on the Billboard ranking of R&B singles the track failed to provide her with the desired Pop music breakout, rising no higher than No. 91 on the Billboard Hot 100 ("This Is It" did become a Top Ten hit on the singles chart for the United Kingdom).
+The album's disco-oriented title track was released in March 1976 and became a discothèque favorite: while the "This Is It" single did afford Moore her first major R&B hit, reaching No. 18 on the US Billboard ranking of R&B singles the track failed to provide her with the desired Pop music breakout.
+According to the Disco Reviews article by Tom Lewis and Keith Mann in RMR Weekly, issue no. March 26, 1979, the song's instant success on the dance floor and low success on the Hot 100 was to do with the success of the disco phenomenon.
+Disco exposure can result in good sales even without airplay.
+It didn't get any higher than No. 91 on the Billboard Hot 100 ("This Is It" did become a Top Ten hit on the singles chart for the United Kingdom).

 Charts

 Dannii Minogue version

 "This Is It" was covered in 1993 by Australian singer Dannii Minogue on her second album, Get into You (1993).
-The song was produced by Tim Lever and Mike Percy and received a mixed reception from music critics.
+The single was produced by Tim Lever and Mike Percy and was released in July 1993.
+It received a generally positive reception from music critics.
+The accompanying music video was directed by Willy Smax and filmed in Los Angeles.

 Release

 "This Is It" was released as the album's third single on July 5, 1993, in the United Kingdom.
 The song reached the top 10 on the UK Singles Chart, becoming Minogue's third top-10 single.
 In Australia, it reached the top 20 and became an airplay hit earning a gold certification.
 Despite missing the top 10, the single spent twenty weeks in the ARIA top 50 and was the forty-third highest selling single of the year, the third-highest for an Australian artist.
 Along with the single "Get into You", the song was chosen to be released in Canada and the USA.
 The single was also featured in the second volume of the Dance Mix USA series, which used the "Dannii Got Murked" remix.
 This version of the song was used by Network Ten in their idents.